omarreis/ISAPIGate/README.md

 More and more, secure https protocol is preferred over plaintext http for downloads.
 This is for security reasons.
 Connections with a webserver with certified name are more reliable and safer to the user.
-In some near future, mobile operating systems will only allow downloads using HTTPS.
+Mobile operating system (Apple and Google) recommend using https.

 If you have a custom webserver that runs as a separate executable, chances are it does not support https transfers.